mikeal/couchup/readme.md

 #### Incompatibilities w/ CouchDB

-Pull replication from CouchDB works and will continue to work continuously if you aren't updating the `couchup` node.
+Pull replication from CouchDB works and will continue to work continuously if you aren't updating the `couchup` node you're writing it to.
 Bi-Directional replication with CouchDB will eventually result in conflicts on the CouchDB side because `couchup` converts CouchDB's revision tree to a linear revision sequence.

 Similarly, push replication to Apache CouchDB will work once but writing again will likely cause unnecessary conflicts on the CouchDB side.